pgmoneta/pgmoneta/doc/manual/en/79-core-api.md

 **pgmoneta_json_clear**

 For `JSONArray`, the function removes all entries.
-For `JSONItem`, the funtion removes all key value pairs.
+For `JSONItem`, the function removes all key value pairs.
 The JSON object will fall back to undefined status.

 **pgmoneta_json_get**